Feature

 Published on 30 April 2026

-I’m Soraya, a History student at the University of Dundee, and I am about to go into my final year.
+I’m Soraya, a History student at the University of Dundee and I am about to go into my final year.
 I can honestly say university has been the best years of my life.
-But truth be told, when I was first applying, I had no idea that summer school was even an option - I thought you were simply given grade requirements and had to meet them to be accepted.
+But truth be told, when I was first applying, I had no idea that Access Summer School even existed…

 A challenge I didn't expect

-I’ve always known I wanted to study History, but after moving from England to Scotland at the start of S4, one of my main concerns was how I was going to get into university.
-Not only did I have to learn a completely new education system, but I was also impacted by the pandemic during my fourth and fifth years.
-It prevented me from having enough quality time at school to achieve higher grades.
-There were times when I felt helpless, anxious, and unsure about my future.
+I’ve always known I wanted to study History, but one of my main concerns was how I was going to get into university.
+At the start of 4th year, I moved from England to Scotland, which meant I had to learn a completely new education system during one of the most important years of secondary school.
+In 4th and 5th year, I was also impacted by the pandemic, which prevented me from having enough quality time at school to achieve the grades I needed to get into university.

 A chance I didn’t know existed